Volcanic Eruption Looms, Iceland Declared State Of Emergency

 AFP/APP

-The IMO added that some 24,000 tremors have been registered on the peninsula since late October, with a dense swarm of nearly 800 quakes registered between midnight and 1400 GMT Friday.
+Road closures were implemented after tremors damaged infrastructure, and nearly 24,000 quakes have been registered in the region since late October, including a dense swarm of 800 quakes between midnight and 1400 GMT Friday.

 Comments are closed.